Royal Thai Army Special Warfare Command: History

 In 1956 the Rangers were used together with the BPP on operations along the southern border with British Malaya.
 During the following year, the Unit secured the capital as Police Gen. Phao was overthrown by Army commander Field Marshal Sarit.
 By that time, the Rangers had expanded into an Airborne Ranger Battalion numbering 580 men divided into 26 detachments.
 Over the next few years the paratroopers conducted field operations throughout the northern provinces, identifying loyal village leaders in the event of a Communist insurgency similar to the ones growing elsewhere in South-East Asia.

 The deteriorating situation in Laos soon commanded the attention of the Rangers.
 In July 1959 interpreters from the Rangers were sent to Vientiane to begin assisting the Laotian army.
 These forces were temporarily assigned to Headquarters 333, Thailand's command unit for missions in Laos.
 Meanwhile, the Laotian 2e Bataillon Parachutiste was sent in November to Lopburi for refresher training.
 The Laotian 1st Bataillon Parachutiste arrived at Lopburi in mid-1960, but was rushed back after the 2 BP rebelled and took over the capital.
-In 1961 radio operators and otherspecialists were sent from the Ranger Battalion·to assist the Lao army.
+In 1961 radio operators and other specialists were sent from the Ranger Battalion to assist the Lao army.
 In 1963 the Airborne Ranger Battalion was expanded and renamed the Special Forces Group (Airborne).
 Composed of six companies, the new Group was tasked with unconventional warfare behind enemy lines, psychological warfare operations, counter-insurgency missions, and the raising of village defence units.